The top 8 various noodles in Vietnam to taste

 Most visitors to Vietnam want to try some kinds of noodles to know more about the culinary culture of this beautiful country.

-Here, Vietnamdrive will introduce you to the top 7 Vietnamese noodle versions that you should try, and we also recommend places to enjoy them.
+Here, Vietnamdrive will introduce you to the top Vietnamese noodle versions you should try, and we also recommend places to enjoy them.

-From a traditional dish attracting many people who Vietnamese food, Pho – one type of Vietnamese noodle soup – has become a world-famous culinary brand, representing the most unique essence in Vietnamese culinary.
+From a traditional dish attracting many people who know Vietnamese food, Pho- one type of Vietnamese noodle soup- has become a world-famous culinary brand, representing the unique essence of Vietnamese cuisine.

-A classic Pho always has typical flavor, cooked with beef, clear and sweet broth.
-The meat is crunchy, not chewy, and the noodle is soft but not crushed.
+Classic Pho always has a typical flavor.
+It is cooked with beef in a clear, sweet broth.
+The meat is crunchy but not chewy, and the noodles are soft but not crushed.

-When serving it, on the table, you can find a dish of lemon, chili, onions, fresh herbs, pepper to add with the noodle soup to make it tasty.
+When serving it on the table, you can find a dish of lemon, chili, onions, fresh herbs, and pepper to make the noodle soup tasty.

 The ingredients to cook Pho can be found in most markets in Vietnam; however, to create a unique and passionate taste is not easy.

 Pho requires a sophisticated, multi-stage, time-consuming process.
-The chef not only needs to master each step of cooking it, but also has to add a little passion and national pride to create a great flavorful dish.
+The chef must master each step and add passion and national pride to create a flavorful dish.

-Not only conquering the Vietnamese, but Pho is also highly praised by plenty of tourists and world-famous people such as former US President Bill Clinton and the late Senator John McCain.
+Pho conquered the Vietnamese and was highly praised by plenty of tourists and world-famous people, such as former US President Bill Clinton and the late Senator John McCain.

-Although this Vietnamese noodle comes from North Vietnam, typically Hanoi, it has become an attractive dish in different regions of the country.
-Even Pho has crossed the national border, following the footsteps of Vietnamese people around the world.
+Although this Vietnamese noodle comes from North Vietnam, typically Hanoi, it has become an attractive dish in different regions.
+Even Pho has crossed the national border, following in the footsteps of Vietnamese people worldwide.

 Address to taste Pho: